mbrunoviegas/deel-task/README.md

 1. In the repo root directory, run `npm install` to gather all dependencies.

-1. Next, `npm run seed` will seed the local SQLite database. **Warning: This will drop the database if it exists**.
+1. Next, `npm run seed` will seed the local SQLite database.
+This will build the project and run the JS script. **Warning: This will drop the database if it exists**.
 The database lives in a local file `database.sqlite3`.

-1. Then run `npm start` which should start both the server and the React client.
+1. Then run `npm run start` which will start the server using ts-node-dev.

 ❗️ **Make sure you commit all changes to the master branch!**

 ## Technical Notes

-- The server is running with [nodemon](https://nodemon.io/) which will automatically restart for you when you modify and save a file.
+- The server is running with [ts-node-dev](https://www.npmjs.com/package/ts-node-dev) which will automatically restart for you when you modify and save a file.

 - The database provider is SQLite, which will store data in a file local to your repository called `database.sqlite3`.
 The ORM [Sequelize](http://docs.sequelizejs.com/) is on top of it.
 You should only have to interact with Sequelize - **please spend some time reading sequelize documentation before starting the exercise.**